Getting help in the courtroom

 Family duty counsel

-If you need help with a family law issue such as child custody, support or access, family duty counsel may be able to assist you.
-In family cases, duty counsel advises you about family law issues, and provides information about basic court procedure.
-You must be financially eligible for some types of duty counsel assistance.
+If you are financially eligible and have an issue such as child custody, support or access, family duty counsel may be able to assist you with advice and information about basic court procedures.

 Family duty counsel are lawyers who can: